learn-academy-2022-echo/echo-lecture-examples/rails_controllers_routes_views_params.md

 - Views: graphical representation of the html content that is sent back for the user to see

+- *** Updated Notes ***
+  ### Data flow in the request-response cycle
+  - The web server receives the request.
+It uses routes (url) to find out which controller to use.

+  - Controllers do the work of analyzing user requests.
+It gives orders what data to grab from the database.
+It tells our app what view to render as a response.
+It is a class that contains methods that get called by the route.

+  - Views are what the user sees: HTML, CSS, XML, Javascript, JSON.
+It is a by product of the route and controller method.

 ### Create Rails App
 - $ rails new routes_controllers_views_params -d postgresql -T
 - $ cd routes_controllers_views_params